Back to School Sale: $100 OFF Sitewide Shop now

 • Systemic Diseases: Lifestyle disorders like hypertension and diabetes, psychotic disorders like anxiety, terminal illnesses like cancer, cardiovascular diseases like heart failure, and neuroendocrine disorders like Parkinson’s disease also lead to hyperhidrosis.

-• Medications: excessive sweating is the side effect of some medicines including levothyroxine, naproxen, albuterol, omeprazole, and more.
+• Medications: Excessive sweating is a side effect of some medicines, including levothyroxine, naproxen, albuterol, omeprazole, and more.

 As the cause of secondary hyperhidrosis is well-known, treating the cause will treat it as well.